shaze/encrypt/README.md

 # encrypt

-Nextflow pipeline for encrypting data files
+Nextflow pipeline for encrypting data files.
+Purpose is to encrypt large files for safe off-site storage